Compact pseudo-Riemannian homogeneous Einstein manifolds of low dimension: Introduction and main results

 \subsection{Acknowledgments}

 We would like to thank Anna Fino and Oliver Baues for helpful discussions, and we would also like to thank Michel Waldschmidt and Arturas Dubickas for useful comments on transcendental numbers.
+We would also like to thank Ines Kath for pointing out a mistake in a previous version of Theorem \ref{thm:Einstein_semisimple}.